Against probability: A quantum state is more than a list of probability distributions: Why robustness is necessary

-Because the opposite implication always holds, robustness implies that it does not matter which metric one uses.
-However, the example showed that robustness does not always hold.
-This raises the question: which of the two metrics is more operationally relevant?
+Note that the opposite implication is always true.
+Thus, robustness implies that it does not matter whether the metric $d_{\mathcal{M}}$ or $\delta$ is chosen for a definition like \cref{eq:state_conv}.
+However, the above example shows that robustness does not always hold, in particular, it fails for~$\mathcal{M} = \mathcal{M}_{\otimes}$.

+To quantify the success of an information processing protocol, the relevant metric should characterize how well the protocol output can be distinguished from the ideal behaviour.
+Both metrics $\delta$ and $d_{\mathcal{M}}$ have this property.
+The difference is that the first metric quantifies distinguishability under arbitrary measurements and the second under the restricted set~$\mathcal{M}$.

+The non-robustness of $d_{\mathcal{M}_{\otimes}}$ raises the question: which set of measurements is more operationally relevant?
 To decide this, we use the \emph{principle of composability}~\cite{MaurerRenner2011}.
-The principle demands that the underlying distance measure is stable under the addition of auxiliary systems in any state $\Psi$, i.e.,
+The principle demands that the underlying distance measure~$d$ be stable under the addition of auxiliary systems in any state $\Psi$, i.e.,

-To see the significance of this principle, consider an agent, Alice, with access to the randomness~$R$, and another agent, Eve, with access to side information~$E$.
-If~$R$ is approximately random in the sense of \cref{eq:state_conv}, then criterion~\eqref{eq:stability} ensures that this property is preserved when Alice and Eve have access to additional systems $R'$ and $E'$, respectively.